nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete A0123456B`<br>
-      Expected: First contact is deleted from the list.
+      Expected: Student with id: A0123456B is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete A0000000B`<br>
-      Expected: No person is deleted.
+      Expected: No student with id: A000000B exists.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.